tranvantruonggit/tranvantruonggit.github.io/_posts/2023-08-15-Diffie-Hellman-key-exchange-with-color.md

 tags:
   - Learning
 ---

-Diffie-Hellman key exchange with ... color.

-The first time when I learn about key exchange protocol, I came accross an analogy of the protocol using color mixing ([Wikipedia image](https://commons.wikimedia.org/wiki/File:Diffie-Hellman_Key_Exchange.svg)).
+The first time I learn about key exchange protocol, I came accross an analogy of the protocol using color mixing ([Wikipedia image](https://commons.wikimedia.org/wiki/File:Diffie-Hellman_Key_Exchange.svg)).
 This analogy is easy to understand, but does it actually work, ignoring the fact that it may be insecure.
 Let's we find our now

 # Diffie-Hellman problem

-Let's we define the Diffie hellman problem with color:
+Let's define the Diffie hellman problem with color:

 * Give `g` to be the generator of the group, in this case we chose the color `g` in the RGBA in the color space.
-* Let's define the `^` to be the one way function, that is give 2 color `x` and `y`, we can easily compute the mixed color `m=x^y`, but given the color `m`, it is "hard" to find the color which `m` is mixed from.
+* Let's define the `^` to be the one way function, that is giving 2 color `x` and `y`, we can easily compute the mixed color `m=x^y`, but given the color `m`, it is "hard" to find the color which `m` is mixed from.
-* The the DHP in the color space will be: Give 2 color $X$ and $Y$, where as $X=g^x$ and $Y=g^y$, it is hard to find the color the color $$Z=(g^x)^y$$
+* The DHP in the color space will be: Give 2 color $$X$$ and $$Y$$, where as $$X=g^x$$ and $$Y=g^y$$, it is hard to find the color the color $$Z=(g^x)^y$$

 It sounds logical, right?
 Let's take a closer look.

 # Color mixing algorithm

-For one who is not familiar with graphic processing, color in image can be represent in several way, in this post, I use the RGBA which use Reg-Green-Blue-Alpha element to represent color, and it is represented by a vector of 4 byte.
+For one who is not familiar with graphic processing, color in image can be represent in several way, in this post, I use the RGBA which use Red-Green-Blue-Alpha element to represent color, and it is represented by a vector of 4 byte, however, in this blog post, I ignore the Alpha channel to reduce the complexity, se let's us assume all the alpha in this blog post is `1.0`.
 Here are some example:

-<h2 style="background-color:rgba(255, 99, 71,1 );">* rgba(255, 99, 71, 255)</h2>
-<h2 style="background-color:rgba(255, 99, 71,0.4 );">* rgba(255, 99, 71, 102)</h2>
+<h2 style="background-color:rgba(255, 99, 71, 1.0 );">* rgb(255, 99, 71)</h2>
-<h2 style="background-color:rgba(32, 99, 71, 0.4);">* rgba(99, 99, 71, 102)</h2>
+<h2 style="background-color:rgba(32, 99, 71, 1.0);">* rgb(32, 99, 71)</h2>
-<h2 style="background-color:rgba(99, 99, 250, 0.6);">* rgba(255, 99, 250, 102)</h2>
+<h2 style="background-color:rgba(99, 99, 250, 1.0);">* rgb(99, 99, 250)</h2>

 Now we define the mix color operation, there are several one for this, but for the workable DH scheme, we will need the one that has the commutative and associative characteristic.

-* Option1 - Addition: C1(r1,g1,b1) ^ C2(r2,g2,b2) = Z(r1+r2, g1+g2,  b1+b2), it seems to match our imagination about the RGB color space, however, it has the problem about the saturation, our information will be lost.
+* Option1 - Additive blending: C1(r1,g1,b1) ^ C2(r2,g2,b2) = Z(r1+r2, g1+g2,  b1+b2), it seems to match our imagination about the RGB color space, however, it has the problem about the saturation, our information will be lost.
 For instance, if one of the color in mixing is white (FFFFFF), the result is always wh/ite due to saturation.
-* Option2: average.
-On the surface, it is commutative, but it doesn't provide associative.
+* Option2 - Average blending: On the surface, it is commutative, but it doesn't provide associative.
 So I wanna make a modification for it.
-  $$F$$ is the mix funcion which take the list of colors to produce the new color.
+  $$F$$ is the funcion which take the list of colors to produce the new color.

   $$F(color1)$$ = $$color1$$